WelliSolutions/IniFileFormatReverseEngineering/documentation/GetPrivateProfileString.md

 * Values are truncated as described, resulting in a return value of *nSize-1*.
 * A zero size buffer returns a zero bytes result (as expected).
 * If the buffer is small and the value is truncated, `GetLastError()` returns `ERROR_MORE_DATA` (234) most of the times (exception see below).
 See the [list of error messages [MSDN]](https://docs.microsoft.com/en-us/windows/win32/debug/system-error-codes--0-499-).
-* The maximum length of a value that can be read without an error is 65534 bytes.
+* The maximum length of a value that can be read without an error is 65535 bytes.
-* The maximum length of a value that can be read is 65535 bytes in which case `GetLastError()` returns `ERROR_MORE_DATA` (234)  (although there is no more data)
 * Values of *nSize*>=65535 will overflow modulo 65536 and there's no error from `GetLastError()`.
 <a name="lpFileName"></a>